yearico

 b The Company has not received any funds from any persons or entities, including foreign entities [Funding Party] with the understanding [whether recorded in writing or otherwise], that the Company shall, directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Funding Party [Ultimate Beneficiaries] or provide any guarantee, security or the like on behalf of the Ultimate Beneficiaries.

-c The Company has used accounting software for maintaining its books of accounts for the year ended on March 31, 2024 which has a feature of recording audit trail [edit log] facility and the same has been operational throughout the year for all relevant transactions recorded in the software except that no audit trail has been enabled at the database level for accounting software to log any direct data changes.
+The Company has complied with relevant provisions of the Foreign Exchange Management Act, 1999 [42 of 1999] and Companies Act, 2013 and the transactions are not violative of the Prevention of Money-Laundering act, 2002 [15 of 2003]. c The Company has used accounting software for maintaining its books of accounts for the year ended on March 31, 2025 which has a feature of recording audit trail [edit log] facility and the same has been operational throughout the year for all relevant transactions recorded in the software.

-d The Company has not traded or invested in Crypto currency or Virtual currency during the financial year.
+Audit trail has been preserved by the Company as per the statutory requirements for record retention. d The Company has not traded or invested in Crypto currency or Virtual currency during the financial year.

-e No proceedings have been initiated or pending against the Company for holding any benami property under the Benami Transactions [Prohibition] Act, 1988 (45 of 1988) and the rules made thereunder.
+e No proceedings have been initiated or pending against the Company for holding any benami property under the Benami

-f The Company has not been declared as wilful defaulter by any bank or financial Institution or other lender.
+Transactions [Prohibition] Act, 1988 (45 of 1988) and the rules made thereunder. f The Company has not been declared as willful defaulter by any bank or financial Institution or other lender.

-g The Company does not have any charges or satisfaction yet to be registered with Registrar of Companies beyond the statutory period.
+g The Company does not have any charges or satisfaction yet to be registered with Registrar of Companies beyond the

 h The Company has complied with the number of layers prescribed under clause [87] of section 2 of the Act read with Companies [Restriction on number of Layers] Rules, 2017.